Gordonby/ApimTrafficSplitting/README.md

 ## Implementation

 Azure API Management does not come with a traffic splitting policy/algorithm.
 Fortunately it does leverage C# and some .NET Framework types in the policy expression engine.
-We can therefore use a simple Random function to randomly create a number between 1 and 100, then allocate the traffic based off that number.
+We can therefore use a simple Random function to randomly create a number, then allocate the traffic based off that number.
 All things working as they should, we have a simple but effective way of balancing load.

 This can be leveraged in the following types of scenario;